dmwm/tutorials/environ/vm-setup.rst

    secrets for the servers you manage, such as ``/data/auth/t0datasvc/connect``.
-However you do not need this at all - you can just run *step 7*, which will then create dummy auth info, which you can then overwrite with real data, *in step 10*.
+However you do not need this at all - you can just run *step 7*, which will then create dummy auth info, which you can then overwrite with real data.
 If you *do* create the auth directory, it must be adequately protected and ``_sw`` group readable, so do run all the chmod/chgrp commands shown below. ::